gaebar/store-management-application/CONTRIBUTING.md

-# Contributing to Retail Inventory Management System
+# Contributing to Store Management Application

-Thank you for considering contributions to the Retail Inventory Management System.
+Thank you for considering contributions to the Store Management Application.
 Your support helps to enhance and maintain the project as a robust tool for inventory management.

 ## Submitting Issues
 - Before submitting an issue, check that it has not already been reported.